sanctum-black/blog/computer-science/what-is-julia-and-why-it-matters/what-is-julia-and-why-it-matters.md

 ## 2. Fast-performing
 Sometimes we think of energy resources as given.
 Each morning we're woken up by a phone powered by electricity.
 We have breakfast and use all kinds of kitchen appliances powered mainly by electricity.
 We then take a shower whose water flow is powered by a hydraulic system, which in turn is powered by electricity.
 And then, we sit at our desks, turn on our computers powered by electricity, and start programming.
 Each program execution requires resources; the CPU processes billions of operations per second, and the computer fans spin to dissipate heat.

 We might think that our energy consumption is limited since we're running programs on a personal computer, but what if we scale that to a production environment where racks of servers are live 24/7, processing huge amounts of data each second?
-The largest data centers require more than 100 megawatts of power capacity, which is enough to power roughly 80,000 U.S. households. [^3]
+The largest data centres require more than 100 megawatts of power capacity, which is enough to power roughly 80,000 U.S. households. [^3]

 Now, let us think of Machine Learning, a brilliant but computationally-expensive invention.
 Some algorithms' actual training processes often result in high wattage, primarily if we use Deep Learning models on GPU.
 Sometimes, training a large model could involve Terabytes or even Petabytes of information in the form of inputs.